-- Bid size (MW), i.e., the amount of flexibility offered as a block bid or as a scheduling limit (see details further in this paragraph). - Divisibility (Yes/No ), i.e., indicating whether a bid can be partially activated or not - Flexibility direction, i.e., incremental flexibility (increasing net injection / decreasing net offtake) or decremental flexibility (decreasing net injection / increasing net offtake) - Locational information, i.e., EAN code - Delay (Minutes), i.e., the deadline for ELIA to request the activation of the offered flexibility starting at quarter-hour qh - Minimum activation time (Minutes), i.e., the minimum number of quarter-hours that the flexibility is to be activated consecutively - Maximum activation time (Minutes), i.e., the maximum number of quarter-hours that the flexibility can be activated during day D, whether or not consecutively - Relation with other bids, i.e., indicating whether the bid must be activated together with another bid, or before another bid, or cannot be combined with another bid. - Fix price (€), i.e., the cost for a start-up in case of a start-up or shut-down bid - Activation price (€/MWh), i.e., the cost in €/MWh for activating the flexibility offered in the bid
+- Bid size (MW), i.e., the amount of flexibility offered as a block bid or as a scheduling limit (see details further in this paragraph). - Divisibility (Yes/No), i.e., indicating whether a bid can be partially activated or not - Flexibility direction, i.e., incremental flexibility (increasing net injection / decreasing net offtake) or decremental flexibility (decreasing net injection / increasing net offtake) - Locational information, i.e., EAN code

-&lt;sup>39 The bid properties may be review ed during the implementation phase depending on the feedback of the stakeholders on how to treat specific cases.
+40 The bid properties may be reviewed during the implementation phase depending on the feedback of the stakeholders on how to treat specific cases.
 The idea is to allow the Scheduling Agent to indicate default properties of the bid for a particular asset in order to avoid a daily operational w orkload.

-&lt;sup>40 Examples of bids are given in Q6 of the "Questions & Answ ers" section at the end of this document.
+41 Examples of bids are given in Q6 of the "Questions & Answ ers" section at the end of this document.